paperplanefactory/paperplane-photography-theme/README.md

 * in WordPress "Settings > Reading" options set it as home page;
 * go to "Theme settings" to set links you want to appear in footer.
 "Theme version" option can be useful for forcing cache clearing;
 * go to "Site settings" and set both "Typographic" and "Image gallery" options;
+* two menus are available: one for header and another for navigation reachable trough hamburger menu.
+Be sure not to add to many links in header menu because it's designed to be compact;

 ### :exclamation: How to set up a gallery:
 Galleries use WordPress posts.
 To create a gallery: